zerospiel/docs/docs/user-create-service.md

 # Deploy Services to a Managed Cluster

 At its heart, everything in k0rdent is based on templates that help define Kubernetes objects.
-For clusters, these are `ClusterTemplate`s.
-For applications and services, these are `ServiceTemplate`s.
+For clusters, these are `ClusterTemplate` objects.
+For applications and services, these are `ServiceTemplate` objects.

-## Understanding `ServiceTemplate`s
+## Understanding ServiceTemplates

-`ServiceTemplate`s are meant to let k0rdent know where to find a Helm chart with instructions for installing an application.
+`ServiceTemplate` objects are meant to let k0rdent know where to find a Helm chart with instructions for installing an application.
 In many cases, these charts will be in a private repository.
 For example, consider this template for installing Nginx Ingress: